djspiewak/schrodinger/README.md

 **Work in Progress:** Feedback appreciated!

-This project would be nothing without the colaboration of interested parties.
+This project would be nothing without the collaboration of interested parties.
 Proposal is being raised here: https://github.com/typelevel/general/issues/66